jokyv/jokyv/README.md

 ---

 <div align="center">
-  <i>"In Nix we trust - reproducible, declarative, and infinitely configurable"</i>
+  <i>"In quantitative trading we trust - combining rigorous analysis with robust automation"</i>
 </div>

 ---

 ## 🙏 Thanks for Visiting!

-Feel free to explore my repositories, fork anything interesting, and don't hesitate to reach out if you'd like to collaborate on NixOS or system automation projects!
+Feel free to explore my repositories and don't hesitate to reach out if you're interested in quantitative trading, system automation, or NixOS for financial applications!

-**Happy Hacking!** 🚀
+**Happy Trading & Coding!** 📈💻

 ---

 <div align="center">
-  <sub>Built with ❤️ using NixOS and lots of ☕</sub>
+  <sub>Built with ❤️ using Python, Rust, and lots of ☕ fueled by market data</sub>
 </div>